mark-mcdermott/drivetracks-wip-nuxt3/README.md

   }, 20000)
 })
 ```
+- run the failing test with `npm run test spec/e2e/index.nuxt.spec.js` -> it should fail

 ### Non-Placeholder Homepage (No Header/Footer Yet)
 - Here we'll replace our "Hello World" placeholder homepage with a lorem-type content in a h1, some body copy and some buttons.
 We'll use our UI Thing kit, which uses tailwind, to make it look pretty nice.